 <handlers> section in

-job_conf.xml defining the webless handlers you plan to start.
-In this case, unlike
+job_conf.xml, define the webless handlers you plan to start.
+Tools can be mapped

 $ cd /srv/galaxy/server $ ./scripts/galaxy-main -c config/galaxy.yml --server-name handler0 --daemonize $ ./scripts/galaxy-main -c config/galaxy.yml --server-name handler1 --daemonize $ ./scripts/galaxy-main -c config/galaxy.yml --server-name handler2 --daemonize